reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

   .bindTo(meterRegistry);
 ```

-After running the circuitbreaker-decorated operation a few times, we display the captured metrics.
+After running the circuit breaker-decorated operation a few times, we display the captured metrics.
 Here's some sample output:

 ```
 The number of slow failed calls which were slower than a certain threshold - resilience4j.circuitbreaker.slow.calls: 0.0